Page views 273631

 As a general point, we need to make heroic efforts to correct the imbalance and bring more of our lives into the conscious realm.

-Two: The Emotional and the Rational Mind
+ii.
+The Emotional and Rational Mind

 A traditional way of conceiving of our minds is that there’s a small rational bit and a far larger, more dominant emotional bit.